-Every year people come to us at Compt and ask, “What is the difference between personalized employee perks using the debit card approach and the lifestyle spending accounts approach?"
+Every year people come to us at Compt and ask, “What is the difference between personalizing perks with debit cards vs perk stipends?"

-At Compt, we only sell software which helps companies set up, manage, and scale their perk stipends or lifestyle spending accounts, but the truth of the matter is that it might not be the best fit for you.
+At Compt, we only sell software which helps companies set up, manage, and scale their perk stipends, but the truth of the matter is that it might not be the best fit for you.
 In fact, using debit cards might be a better option for you.

 This article is going to explain the pros and cons of each, debit card and lifestyle spending accounts, in an honest and transparent manner.
 This way, by the end, you’ll be able to identify which is the best for you and your organization.